jyotirmaypaliwal/Image-Segmentaion/README.md

 #### The above given figure is the basic structure of the UNet model and we applied the same with some modifications.

 ## Training
 #### At first I trained the model using my own written UNet given in the file, "UNet.py" but it was not giving me the results I wanted.
 So I borrowed the model from https://github.com/jvanvugt/pytorch-unet which was working exceptionally well.
+For the optimizer, I used Adam and cross entropy loss as my loss function.

 #### I trained the model for a total of 50 epochs and training took about 2 hours.

 ## Result
-The end result was quite satisfying and is shown below.
+#### The end result was quite satisfying and is shown below.

 <img width="441" alt="Screenshot 2021-10-14 075310" src="https://user-images.githubusercontent.com/27720480/137239904-d6b666ee-3122-4dc9-83f5-d6878c7f4fa1.png">

 ## Note